Skip to main content

 Snakes, dogs and humans are kept perfectly safe as no one is able to actually make contact with any of the venomous reptiles.

-~ Dogs are trained using an e-collar which produces a negative reinforcement by way of a mild, harmless electric stimulation.
+~ Dogs are trained using an e-collar which produces a negative reinforcement by way of a mild, harmless stimulation.
 We are very conscious to the fact that use of e-collars are not favored by everyone.
 If you feel this way, we understand.
-Unfortunately, we have found no other safe and humane way that has proven to be effective in detering dogs from the danger a snake can present.
-Once you have seen a dog or person suffer the effects of a snake bite, the minor irritation an e-collar presents quickly fades as a reason to not have your dog trained.
+Unfortunately, we have found no other safe and humane way that has proven to actually be effective in detering dogs from the danger a snake can present.
+Once you have seen a dog or person suffer the effects of a snake bite, the minor inconvenience an e-collar presents quickly fades as a reason to not have your dog trained.

 To Participate, Pre-Registration is Required!